Kelley’s Homestead Paradigm

 Level 5: Was the Homestead Devised?

-This level asks whether the decedent left a will or trust that devised the homestead to someone.
+At this stage of Kelley’s Paradigm, the decedent has no surviving spouse and no surviving minor children, but heirs at law exist.
+The question is whether the decedent left a will or trust that devised the homestead to someone.
 If the homestead was not devised, it descends by intestate succession to the heirs defined in Section 732.103.
 The heirs take the property as tenants in common, and the creditor protection passes with it.
-This is the simplest outcome at this stage of the paradigm.

 If the homestead was devised, the analysis moves to the final question.